danielberber/Kraken/README.md

 ### Create login and set permission on target servers

-Create a login with the same name and password used in your repository database in all your target servers.
+Create a login (same name and password) as used in your repository database in all your target servers.
 This time though the only privileges needed are the following.
 Execute this after the login creation.

 ```sh
 use [master]